 Now we add the Grafana

-gpg key which allows you to install signed packages:
+gpg a key that allows you to install signed packages:

 sudo apt-get install -y gnupg2 curl software-properties-common curl https://packages.grafana.com/gpg.key | sudo apt-key add -